 If you are thinking of becoming a nurse, a question you might have is whether a nurse can own a practice.
-Opening a practice is outside the scope of what registered nurses are allowed to do, but many states in the United States allow nurse practitioners to do so.
+Opening a practice is outside the scope of what registered nurses are allowed to do, but many states in the United States allow nurse practitioners to do so only if they have CNOR Certification.
 This mainly depends on the laws of the state where you work or live.

 Registers Vs Nurse Practitioners: Scope of Work